ericpony/latex-input/README.md

 Unicode Sanitizer
 =================

-This repository contains a NodeJS script `sanitise.js` to convert the mathematical symbols typed via this input method to their corresponding LaTex commands.
+This repository contains a NodeJS utility script `sanitise.js` to convert frequent mathematical symbols in unicode to their LaTex notation.

 Synopsis:
 ```